Gallery 1957 is proud to present our annual Accra Cultural Week.

 The discussions featured:

-• Yaa Asantewaa Art Prize Panel Discussion hosted by Marwan Zakhem, featuring jury members Touria El Glaoui and Margaux Huille, followed by the announcement of the 2024 prize winner
+• Yaa Asantewaa Art Prize Panel Discussion hosted by Leila Zakhem, director of the Prize, featuring jury members Ms Omenaa Mensah and Aindrea Emelife, followed by the announcement of the 2025 prize winner

 A full-circle moment also unfolds during Accra Cultural Week, with the previous year’s Yaa Asantewaa Art Prize winner’s exhibition running parallel to the new prize announcement.